top of page

 Treasurer

 Kate, founding board member of FHRC, retired as Managing Director of Cover & Rossiter, P.A. in Wilmington, DE.
 She was previously chair of the Board of Managers, Nemours/A.I.
 DuPont Hospital.
 Kate served on the Nemours Board for 15 years.
-She was an Associate Professor at the University of Delaware School of Urban Affairs and Public Policy where she taught Non-Profit Financial Management for 14 years.
-She previously served on the governing boards of West End Neighborhood House, Cornerstone West and Newark Child Development Center.
+She was an associate professor at the University of Delaware School of Urban Affairs and Public Policy, where she taught Non-Profit Financial Management for 14 years.
+Kate previously served on the governing boards of West End Neighborhood House, Cornerstone West, and the Newark Child Development Center.

 Mary King